chr0nzz/ntfy-adapter/README.md

 # 🔔 ntfy-adapter
 ---
 ntfy-adapter is a customizable widget for the Homepage dashboard that displays your latest NTFY notifications.
-It exposes a simple HTTP API returning the last five notifications with automatic priority-based formatting and expiry.
+It exposes a simple HTTP API returning the last five notifications with automatic priority-based formatting and Retention Policy.
 ---

 ## ✨ Features